Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Avocado

 Avocados contain a fatty acid derivative called persin.
-When ingested by parrots, persin can lead to breathing problems and the inability to perch properly.
+When parrots ingest avocado, persin can lead to breathing problems and the inability to perch safely.

-When enough persin is ingested, it can cause fluids to accumulate around a bird’s organs.
-However, once respiratory issues begin, death is the likely outcome.
+When sufficient persin is ingested, it causes fluids to accumulate around the organs.
+Once respiratory problems occur, death is the most likely outcome.

-Persin can also be found in all parts of the avocado tree, not just the fruit.
+Persin can be found in all parts of the avocado tree, not just the fruit.

 Eggplant

-Eggplants (called aubergines in the UK) are from the nightshade family, so they contain solanine, which is a glycoalkaloid poison.
+Eggplants (called aubergines in the UK) are members of the nightshade family.
+This means they contain solanine, a glycoalkaloid poison.

 • Diarrhea.